-- A. They must have paid their current dues of the Association and an ISACA Chapter, as outlined in Article III, for a minimum of one (1) year by February 15 prior to the upcoming election and through their entire term of office.
-They also must have attended at least one Chapter meeting during the year prior to February 15 or had an appointed Board, Committee or Subcommittee leadership role at an ISACA chapter.
+- A. They must have paid their current dues of the Association and an ISACA Chapter, as outlined in Article III, for a minimum of one (1) year by February 15 before the upcoming election and through their entire term of office.
+They also must have attended at least one Chapter meeting during the year before February 15 or had an appointed Board, Committee, or Subcommittee leadership role at an ISACA chapter.

 - B. They shall be disqualified from standing for election or serving on the Chapter Board should it become known that they have been:

 - Removed previously from the Chapter Board, other than due to resignation.